Koodattu/Koodattu/README.md

 My name is Juha Ala-Rantala, and I'm an end-to-end developer who's always interested in building something new!

+- View my current, past and future [projects](https://github.com/Koodattu/projects) or my infinite list of project [ideas](https://github.com/Koodattu/project-ideas)
-- Visit my [personal website](https://ala-ranta.la) for my CV, about me and projects (or continue reading down below).
+- Visit my [personal website](https://ala-ranta.la) or continue reading down below!

 ### 💭 About me
 - 👩🏻‍💻 Currently working at [Clevoy Oy](https://clevoy.io/) as a Chief Technology Officer, responsbile for the company's technical stack